Red Cloud: Great Sioux War of 1876

-His last days
+Later life and death

 Red Cloud became a leader of the Lakota as they transitioned from the freedom of the plains to the confinement of the reservation system.
 His trip to Washington, DC, had convinced him of the number and power of European Americans, and he believed the Oglala had to seek peace.

-In around 1880, he visited (not for the first time) the palaeontologist and geologist Othniel Marsh in New Haven, Connecticut.
+Around 1880, he visited (not for the first time) the paleontologist and geologist Othniel Marsh in New Haven, Connecticut.
 Marsh had first visited the Red Cloud Agency in 1874, alleging, among other things, that "the Indians suffered for want of food and other supplies because they were cheated out of annuities and beef cattle and were issued inedible pork, inferior flour, poor sugar and coffee and rotten tobacco."

 In 1884, he and his family, along with five other leaders, converted and were baptized as Catholics by Father Joseph Bushman.

 Red Cloud continued fighting for his people, even after being forced onto the reservation.
-In 1887, he opposed the Dawes Act, which broke up communal tribal holdings, and allocated 160 acre plots of land for subsistence farming to heads of families on tribal rolls.
-The U.S. declared additional communal tribal lands as excess, and sold them to immigrant settlers.
+In 1887, he opposed the Dawes Act, which broke up communal tribal holdings and allocated 160 acre plots of land for subsistence farming to heads of families on tribal rolls.
+The U.S. declared additional communal tribal lands as excess and sold them to immigrant settlers.
 In 1889, Red Cloud opposed a treaty to sell more of the Lakota land.
 Due to his steadfastness, and that of Sitting Bull, government agents obtained the necessary signatures for approval only through subterfuge, such as using the signatures of children.
 Red Cloud negotiated strongly with Indian Agents such as Dr. Valentine McGillycuddy.

 In 1909, Red Cloud died on Pine Ridge Reservation.
 At 87 years old, he outlived nearly all the other major Lakota leaders of the Indian Wars.
 He was buried there in a cemetery that now bears his name.
 In old age, he is quoted as having said, "They made us many promises, more than I can remember.
 But they kept but one – They promised to take our land ... and they took it."

 Legacy and honors

 Announcements of Red Cloud's death and recognition of his achievements were printed in major newspapers across the country.
-As had been typical of the U.S. perception during Red Cloud's prominence in war, The New York Times article on his death mistakenly described him as leader of all the Sioux bands and tribes, but noted his abilities as a leader and diplomat.
-While he was a prominent leader, the Lakota were highly decentralized and never had one overall leader, especially of the major divisions, such as Oglala and Brulé.
+As had been typical of the U.S. perception during Red Cloud's prominence in war, The New York Times article on his death mistakenly described him as leader of all the Sioux bands and tribes but noted his abilities as a leader and diplomat.
+This misconception was echoed by early white historians such as Grace Raymond Hebard and Earl Alonzo Brininstool, who judged "Red Napoleon of the Plains" a "most fitting title" for Red Cloud.
+While he was a prominent leader, the Lakota were highly decentralized and never had one overall leader, especially in the major divisions, such as Oglala and Brulé.